mcgarrah/wsl-vpn-fixdns/README.md

 # Command to Fix DNS under WSL when running a VPN connection

-This is a quick script to fix for your DNS when running WSL from a VPN connection.
+This is a quick script to fix for your DNS when running WSL1 from a VPN connection.
+I had a need for it when using WSL1 with a corporate GlobalProtect VPN client.
+I hope it helps someone else.

 ## Install Script